Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 Quantum mechanics start with the fact that nature generates a wave-packet that evolves in time, for example, the classical reservoirs inject a pulse of classical electrons into the system.
 Inside the mesoscopic system, the pulse has to treated as a wave-packet using time dependent Schrodinger equation (TDSE) and quantum mechanics start with this wave-packet.
 The wave-packet can be decomposed into partial waves that satisfy time independent Schrodinger equation (TISE) and quantum mechanics tells us how to relate the two dynamics using the probabilistic interpretation and uncertainty principle.
 Essentially many events of pulse propagation averages to give the scattering probabilities and all other physical effects that one can get from the steady beam scattering.
 A steady beam or a stationary state can be only viewed as a limiting situation of uncertainty in momentum going to zero and taking this limit has to be treated with extreme mathematical rigorousness.
 This cannot be done by assuming that a Kronecker delta smears into a Dirac delta function as is often done \cite{dat} (see page 97 therein).

-Finally, a wave-packet (also a Hilbert space element at an instant of time) is what propagates and has a time dependent equation of motion.
-The wavelets of the wave-packet have wave-vectors that vary continuously.
-While discrete states can be counted, continuum of states has a density.
-We can completely ignore the notion of DOS to arrive at local time recorded by a physical clock (a Larmor clock) \cite{lar}.
-Larmor clock divided by $\hbar$ give DOS which is completely consistent with the DOS we define quantum mechanically \cite{lar}.
-This DOS can be seen as how many wave-vector values are needed to make a full topological circle in a complex plane, say of the complex transmission amplitude $t$ ($Im(t)$ versus $Re(t)$) \cite{kan}, as will be explained below.
+Finally, a wave-packet (also a Hilbert space element at an instant of time) is what starts from an initial condition and propagates in real space and has a time dependent equation of motion.
+The wave-packet can be mathematically constructed from wavelets that have wave-vectors that vary continuously.
+While discrete objects can be counted, continuum of wave-vectors has a density.
+We can completely ignore the notion of DOS in quantum mechanics and instead arrive at a local time recorded by a physical clock (a Larmor clock) \cite{lar} in the form of a spin of an electron in the wave-packet.
+The physical clock gives a correspondence between quantum mechanical DOS and angular displacement of the precessing dipole of the spin.
+The angular displacement of the dipole divided by the angular velocity of classical Larmor precession give the local time and further divided by $h$ give DOS which is completely consistent with the DOS we define quantum mechanically \cite{lar}.
+Thus DOS can be interpreted as how many (or volume of) wave-vector values are needed to make a topological circle in a complex plane, say of the complex transmission amplitude $t$ ($Im(t)$ versus $Re(t)$) \cite{kan}, as will be explained below.
 Thus the idea of a quantum number is replaced by winding number in this complex plane.
-Thus there is something like a local quantum number at the point $\textbf r$ which is more appropriately a winding number $\delta \theta_r$ or $\delta \theta_t$ for which there is a local DOS (called local partial density of states or LPDOS)
+Thus there is something like a local quantum number at the point $\textbf r$ which is more appropriately a fractional winding number $\delta \theta_r$ or $\delta \theta_t$ for which there is a local DOS (called local partial density of states or LPDOS)